GNOME/gjs/CONTRIBUTING.md

 than the Newcomers issues, but many of them still do not require in-depth familiarity with GJS.

+If you're applying to work on GJS for Outreachy or Summer of Code, see our [Internship Getting Started][internship] documentation.

 ## How to contribute documentation or tutorials ##

 If you don't have an account on [gitlab.gnome.org], first create one.